Savvythelegend/PGDocs/docs/instance_manager.md

   `type` is set to `streaming`.
 If `maximumLag` is not specified, the replica is considered successfully started as soon as it begins streaming.

-!!!
-Important
+:::important
-    The `.spec.probes.startup.maximumLag` option is validated and enforced only during the startup phase of the pod, meaning it applies exclusively when the replica is starting.
+The `.spec.probes.startup.maximumLag` option is validated and enforced only
+    during the startup phase of the pod, meaning it applies exclusively when the replica is starting.

-!!!
-Warning
+:::warning
-    Incorrect configuration of the `maximumLag` option can cause continuous failures of the startup probe, leading to repeated replica restarts.
+Incorrect configuration of the `maximumLag` option can cause continuous
+    failures of the startup probe, leading to repeated replica restarts.
 Ensure you understand how this option works and configure appropriate values for `failureThreshold` and `periodSeconds` to give the replica enough time to